 Key educators and health professionals believe the approach will significantly enhance their daily work as well as their relations with their families and communities.
 They believe practicing the skills will reduce stress, improve coping skills, and enhance resilience throughout health, mental health, educational and social welfare services.

-See our mind-body medicine techniques in action with Native American communities at Leech Lake Tribal College, led by CMBM Certified practitioners Linda EagleSpeaker and Donna LaChapelle with CMBM Senior Faculty Kathy Farah, MD, and Lora Matz, MS, LICSW, made possible by generous support from The George Family Foundation’s Catalyst Initiative.
+See our mind-body medicine techniques in action with Native American communities at Leech Lake Tribal College, led by CMBM Certified practitioners Linda EagleSpeaker and Donna LaChapelle with CMBM Clinical Lead for Native Programs and Senior Faculty Kathy Farah, MD, and Lora Matz, MS, LICSW, made possible by generous support from The George Family Foundation’s Catalyst Initiative.